steventango/cmput-412-website/_posts/2022-04-16-final-project.md

 ### Implementation

-Steven initially decided to take the dark magic he learned in Martin's infamous cmput 428, to sensor-fuse the TOF, apriltag detector, vanishing-point line masking, and odometry to get perfect parking every time.
-Unfortunately, not only is this quite a complex task, all the sensors on the duckiebots are so noisy, this method broke down catastrophically.
-He kept removing sensors until he ended up with __just__ the TOF.
+Steven initially decided to take the computer vision "dark magic" he learned in Martin's infamous CMPUT 428, to fuse measurements the time of flight (TOF) sensor, apriltag detector, camera, and odometry to get perfect parking every time.
+We used the camera to both calculate our pose relative to the april tags and by computing the vanishing-point of the yellow parking lines to attempt to center ourselves in the lane.
+Unfortunately, not only is this quite complex task, the camera sensors and apriltag detections were not reliable enough.
+Our final solution ended up with __just__ the TOF.

-Now all the TOF gives is a direct-forward distance, which is problematic when we need to figure out our pose in the parking lot.
-With some clever thinking, Steven made the bot wiggle left and right, until it detected the apriltag opposite of the entrance with the TOF sensor!
-This would give a good pose estimate relative to that april tag.
-After getting sufficiently close to it, which is easy with a pretty accurate TOF measuring the distance, the bot would turn to whichever the stall we want wasn't on.
-Next it again did a wiggle to find the apriltag in the opposite stall, using the difference in measurements taken at all points, to tell the apriltag apart from the wooden-backboard.
-With alignment in place, he could just up into the stall, until the TOF sensor read a distance over 1.25m.
-Interestingly the TOF goes out of range at about 1.3m, so to account for a bit of noise, we considered out-of-range to be == 1.3m.
+Now all the TOF gives is a fairly accurate direct-forward distance, which is problematic when we need to figure out our pose in the parking lot.
+With some clever thinking, Steven made the bot systematically wiggle left and right, until it detected the apriltag opposite of the entrance with the TOF sensor!
+This would give a good distance estimate relative to that apriltag.
+After getting sufficiently close to it, the bot would turn towards the parking stall opposite to our desired one.
+Next it again did a wiggle to find the apriltag in the opposite stall, aligning itself such that the TOF sensor reads the minimum distance.
+This allowed us to tell the apriltag apart from the wooden-backboard.
+Once aligned, we just just reverse into the parking stall, until the TOF sensor read a distance over 1.15 m (the TOF sensor goes out of range after approximately 1.20 m).
+We then blindly reversed a bit more to make sure we were fully in the stall.

 ### Challenges

+A major challenge was that there was not a lot of time to tune the parking parameters.
+We had only the time to tune for parking stalls 1 and 4, and we were tested on parking stall 1 which we tuned for and parking stalls 2 and 3 which were completely untested.
+If we had more time, we would have tuned for all stalls so that we could have a more reliable parking solution.

-A major challenge was the same tuning described in stage 1's challenge section, except it was even more sensitive.
-Paritcularly on `csc22920`, the left-turning was MUCH stronger than the right turning, which meant we needed to use a very asymmetric force between the two directions.
-We found right turns that used an omega 3x higher than the left seemed to truly balance things out.
+Particularly on `csc22920`, the left-turning was MUCH stronger than the right turning, which meant we needed to use a very asymmetric force between the two directions.
+We found right turns that used an omega 3 times higher than the left seemed to truly balance things out.

 Unlike stage 1 though, Steven pulled off a miracle and blindly guessed the correct tuning parameters without testing seconds before our first demo.
-It actually didn't work 2 minutes before our demo, and the blind-guessed numbers he chose at put in worked perfectly!
+It struggled to work well 2 minutes before our demo, and the blind-guessed numbers he chose at put in worked perfectly!

 ## Sources